geotrip/AtollIslandsInGEE/README.md

 ### Image Export

-Depending on the size of your study area and the number of scenes being reduced, it make take considerable time for GEE to process the final composite.
+Depending on the size of your study area and the number of scenes being reduced, it make take some considerable time for GEE to process the final composite.
 You may also notice that the composite takes a while to reload when the zoom level is changed - this is because GEE processes at the scale set by the zoom level - esentially a level in the [pyramid](https://developers.google.com/earth-engine/scale) approach common to many GIS platforms.

+Any subsequent calculations that rely on the the final composite will also be slow, since it will need to be computed beforehand.
+Some more complex calculations, such as classification, may not work at all, timing out or running over the GEE user memory limit.
+This issue becomes magnified when trying to deal with multiple composites covering different date ranges - clearly processing multiple composites within the same script would be difficult and highly inefficient.
+To address this issue, images and features that are created within GEE scripts may be exported as a GEE [asset](https://developers.google.com/earth-engine/exporting).
+After export, assets may be imported into a script from the assets tab (on the left of the window by default).

 <a name="class"></a>
 ## Composite classification